darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/game_launch.png)

-## Acknowlegments

-- Emawind (Source of truth.
-This guide would not be possible without this person)
-- Darkwind (A.k.a me: Interrogating source of truth, following the instructions and writing this article)

 ## Extra info - Fonts.

 Thie step is not need if u used this guide main instruction and used Lutris/Wine to install the game properly as described in `3.
 Setup Freelancer and Wine Prefix` step.